 Product Updates Are Essential

-Product updates nurture the connection you have with your customers and show that you’re actively listening to their needs.
+Product updates nurture your connection with your customers and show that you listen actively to their needs.
 They are a vital part of a product-based business, but it takes some skill to get product update emails right.

 Firstly, determine whether an update is worthy of an entire email.
 If it is, make sure you focus on the benefits, target one specific audience segment, and inject some visuals so that subscribers can see it in action.